Amanita muscaria (fly agaric) is one of the most ubiquitous mushroom species on the planet. Its distinct red and white color makes it hard to miss.

 The process of preparing this mushroom involves exposing the mushrooms to conditions that promote as much of the toxic ibotenic acid to convert to muscimol as possible.
 This involves drying and gently heating the mushrooms with an acid such as vinegar or lemon juice.

-Most people will then make the mushroom into a tincture by gently heating them with alcohol.
+Most people will then make the mushroom into a tincture by gently heating it with alcohol.

 Here’s a method outlined by Psyched Substances from a video posted back in 2016: